Ireland, Itinerary

 McGann’s Pub

 McGann’s Pub has everything you could want from an Irish pub.
 There’s a relaxing beer garden replete with a trickling stream and seating tucked away in every hidden corner.
 The inside of the pub is cozy with lots of old pictures and knickknacks.
 The food was a mouthwatering mix of contemporary combined with traditional Irish fare.
-To top all that off, there was some great traditional Irish musicians performing as we finished our meals.
+To top all that off, McGann’s had some great traditional Irish musicians performing as we finished our meals.

 McDermott’s Pub